-Removing junk food from checkouts at supermarkets is another idea, taking away from kid’s the temptation to ask for (or demand) some shiny-packeted junk you don’t want them to have as you go about paying for your weekly shop.
+Removing junk food from checkouts at supermarkets is another idea, taking away from kid’s the temptation to ask for (or demand) some shiny-packeted junk you don’t want them to have as you pay for your weekly shop.

 What can we do?

-In the meantime, there are things you can do each day to encourage healthful eating habits by the kids in your care.
+In the meantime, there are things you can do each day to encourage healthy eating habits for the kids in your care.

 - Keep packaged and ultra-processed food and drink in the home to a minimum.
 Always keep in mind that you have control over what food and beverages kids are exposed to in the house, as well as any food you send your kids off with.

 - Fill your fridge and pantry with whole or minimally processed foods.
 Fruits, vegetables, whole food dips, nuts, seeds, and plain dairy are good places to start for a quick snack.

 - Get the kids involved in preparing meals and even growing food!
 This can foster an appreciation and respect for healthful foods.

 - Do your best to serve meals comprising mostly whole foods.
 Be patient and persistent if kids resist new flavours or foods.
 Importantly, don’t force them.
 You choose what goes on the plate; they choose what to eat.

 - Always put something wholesome on the plate you know they will eat when transitioning to or trying out new whole foods.
 Eventually, they should give any new stuff a go.
 This can be more successful if meals such as dinner are eaten together.
-Role modelling is important for kids to adopt healthful eating habits.
+Role modelling is essential for kids to adopt healthy eating habits.